silen72/BusDashboard/documentation/lampdriver/lampdriver.md

 Some info about the board:
 - Instead of soldering all those ICs directly onto the pcb you should use sockets.
 - The board is pretty big.
 This is due to the fact that the connectors have a lot of space between them.
-Placing them closer to each other is possible but makes the assambly (or disassembly if necessary) more finicky.
+Placing them closer to each other is possible but makes the assembly (or disassembly if necessary) more finicky.
 - Testing the MOSFETs with a 24V light bulb has shown that there was no noticable warming, hence no effort was made for cooling.
-Should you want to drive more mA please consider placing the MOSFETs further apart to allow for heatsinks.
+Should you want to drive more mA please consider a) placing the MOSFETs further apart to allow for heatsinks and b) increasing the trace width.
 - The number of fuses might be overkill.
 I have experienced a smokey situation without them so I added a few (and probably a few more than necessary).
 - The way I had to place the [74hc595](https://microcontrollerslab.com/74hc595-shift-register-interfacing-arduino/) ICs on the board has led to a not immediatly intuitive adressing order (which the code takes care of):